Asklit/react-django-project/README.md

    ```
 7. Restore the database from the dump

-   Copy the provided flash_backup_clean.sql to the container:
+   Copy the provided flash_backup.sql to the container:
    ```bash
    docker cp flash_backup.sql flash_db:/flash_backup.sql
    ```